 Potholes are where the surface of a road or pavement has worn away due to weather and/or traffic, forming a dip in the surface.
-You can report these to us below.
+The council has allocated £830k to establish a network of dedicated pothole repair crews across the city.
+If you would like to report a road or pavement issue, you can do so via the portal below.

 If you want to report another type of road or pavement issue like a cracked or uneven paving slabs, a missing or loose drain cover, or faded surface markings then visit our report a road or street problem webpage to report these to us.